Child Tax Credit and the Credit for Other Dependents

 Because it is refundable, the Additional Child Tax Credit can be used to reduce payroll tax liability.
 The refundable credit is limited to the lesser of the unclaimed portion of the nonrefundable credit amount or 15% of your earned income above $2,500.
 Combat zone pay, which is otherwise excludable, can be included in earned income when calculating the Additional Child Tax Credit.

-Therefore, Amy can only claim $810 total of the regular child tax credit, but she can claim $1190 of the refundable Additional Child Tax Credit for each child.
+Therefore, Amy can only claim $810 total of the regular child tax credit, but she can claim $3,190 of the refundable Additional Child Tax Credit for her 2 children.

-Note: To keep this example simple, only earnings and the standard deduction are considered, but Amy would certainly qualify for other credits, such as the earned income credit, so, in actuality, she would probably get the entire $1600 of the refundable portion of the CTC.
+Note: To keep this example simple, only earnings and the standard deduction are considered, but Amy would certainly qualify for other credits, such as the earned income credit.

 1. (Earned Income − $2,500) × .15